Talk to an Experienced Child Custody Lawyer in Houston

 - The parent with visitation has the child for 30 days during the summer.
 If they give notice before May 1, they can designate the 30 days during the summer when they have possession in up to two separate periods of at least seven days.
 If no notice is given, they have possession from July 1 until July 31.

-Under the expanded option, child custody lawyers can ensure that any visitation period begins when school ends and/or ends when school resumes the following morning.
+Under the expanded option, child custody lawyers in Houston can ensure that any visitation period begins when school ends and/or ends when school resumes the following morning.

 What is the Expanded Standard Possession Order?

 The Texas Family Code states that an expanded standard possession order shall be granted if parent with visitation requests it and it is in the best interest of the child.
-Your child custody lawyer will study your case and suggest this order if it is advisable.
+Your child custody attorney in Houston will study your case and suggest this order if it is advisable.
 In most courts in the greater Houston area, an expanded standard possession order will always be granted upon request.

 An expanded possession allows the parent to pick up for weekend possession at the time school is regularly dismissed, instead of at 6:00 p.m.
 The weekend ends when the child is dropped off at school on Monday, instead of at 6:00 p.m. on Sunday.
 Instead of two hours every Thursday, there is an overnight visitation every Thursday.